If you have symptoms Click to get info

 Around one in three people do not have symptoms so getting tested will help identify cases and break chains of transmission when people isolate.

-On 3 March we hosted a covid-19 webinar on Facebook live with latest information on local data, testing, vaccines and more.
+On 21 April we hosted a covid-19 webinar on Facebook live with latest information on staying safe in schools and childcare settings.